Skip to content

 Gain access to bespoke expert advice on using administrative datasets to implement quasi-experimental evaluation techniques.

-To register your interest, please complete the short form linked below.
+To register your interest, please complete the short form below.

 Register interest | Creating evidence of impact: approaches to widening participation and student success